amising2/Bank-Marketing-Classifier-Comparison/README.md

 - Clients with a successful previous campaign were more likely to subscribe again.
 - Economic indicators like `euribor3m` and `emp.var.rate` were influential.

-## 💡 Recommendations
-- Focus campaigns on previously responsive customers.
-- Use cellular contacts and time campaigns based on success seasonality.
-- Integrate model output into marketing decision systems for prioritization